OmiyaGames/omiya-games-cryptography/Documentation~/manual/string-cryptographer.md

 ### Testing the asset

 The inspector provides the user a chance to test how well the String Cryptographer encrypts and decrypts in the two groups of fields at the bottom foldouts.
-Simply click on the `Test Encryption` and/or `Test Decryption` to expand them.
+Simply click on the `Test Encryption/Decryption` to expand them.

 ![Asset Test Fields](https://omiyagames.github.io/omiya-games-cryptography/resources/string-cryptographer/test-asset.png)

-For testing encryption, simply enter your text in the input field, and hit enter.
-The output field will contain the encrypted result.
-Similarly, for decryption, enter the encrypted text in the input field to get the decrypted text in the output field.
-Do note that text in the output fields can be copied onto the clipboard (e.g. by tapping ctrl+V on Windows and Linux OS).
+For testing encryption, simply enter your text in the input field, then click `Encrypt`.
+The output field below will contain the encrypted result.
+Similarly, for decryption, enter the encrypted text in the input field, then click `Decrypt`.
+Note the input text field accepts text with multiple lines as well: just hit enter to add a newline.
+Finally, text in the output fields is read-only: one can highlight and copy the text (e.g. by tapping ctrl+V on Windows and Linux OS), or simply click the `Copy to Clipboard` button to do the same thing.

 ## Using the asset in a script